verify-U-GmbH/api-documentation/lib/web/index/documents.html.md

 # Documents

-Send the contract document PDF to be signed by the customer.
+## Send the contract document PDF to be signed by the customer.

+For these requests, set your request header to

+`Content-Type: multipart/form-data`

-## Path
+### Path

 ---

 `https://verify-u.com/api/documents/create/`

-## Parameters
+### Parameters

 ---